Huangying-Zhan/DF-VO/README.md

 The demo video can be found [here](https://www.youtube.com/watch?v=Nl8mFU4SJKY).

 ```
+# The paper is accepted to ICRA-2020.
+Updated bibtex will be provided in the future.

 @article{zhan2019dfvo,
   title={Visual Odometry Revisited: What Should Be Learnt?},
   author={Zhan, Huangying and Weerasekera, Chamara Saroj and Bian, Jiawang and Reid, Ian},